 Are you interested in applying to an inclusive higher education program for the 23-24 school year?
 Continue reading to find out more about important dates and deadlines, the application process for each program, and ways to get your questions answered.

 ARAPAHOE COMMUNITY COLLEGE - ELEVATE

-Elevate applications for Fall 2023 are now open!
+Elevate applications for Fall 2023 are open now- March 27th!
 You can find and complete an online application here.
 Included at this link is a full list of admission criteria and an application checklist to prepare.

 UNIVERSITY OF COLORADO COLORADO SPRINGS - OFFICE OF INCLUSIVE SERVICE (OIS)

 GOAL applications for Fall 2023 are open now - May 1st!

 Before applying, families should check out the "Is GOAL Right for Me?"
 FAQ page.

 Carefully review their application website to see admission criteria, required materials, and online applications.
 For more information:

 - Visit GOAL's Website

 - Watch a previous UNC GOAL Virtual Open House